-Each one of us has something that we’re good at; something we enjoy doing; some God-given gift or ability that we just excel at.
+Each one of us has something that we’re good at; something we enjoy doing; some God–given gift or ability that we just excel at.
 But all too often, it’s been buried under years of neglect.
-And so many, many people live their lives, without ever living out their dreams.
+And so many, many people go through life, without ever living out their dreams.
 But what if God never meant for that to happen?

 Over the past week we’ve been chatting about rekindling the flame, the passion in our hearts for being about the business of God.
 The business that God’s left us here on earth for, His business, God’s business.
 Many, many Christians love Jesus and they want to follow Him but they’ve lost their way.
 Not so much because they don’t love the Lord but because the way they spend their lives and their resources and their time isn’t what God had intended.

 What we believe and what we do are meant to be linked.
 That’s why faith without works is dead.
 What does that mean?
 It means that if we believe in something with all our hearts and yet we fail to live it out eventually what we believe will start to die and that’s what’s happening for many people who’ve set out on this journey of loving Jesus and following Him.
 Their faith has begun to die because they’ve lost focus on what they are meant to be doing.

 Interesting how that strikes home, interesting how we sometimes focus on our faith and we forget about living it out and then wonder why our faith is dying.
 Why we feel like a rudderless ship on the ocean being tossed this way and that way.

 Now, can I say that’s something that many people go through and so those who don’t believe in Jesus look at us and what they end up seeing is a hypocrite, what they see is someone who’s living out a disconnect between what they profess to be true and how they live.
 So this week we’re continuing on our journey of rekindling this flame.